telerik/ajax-docs/api/server/Telerik.Web.UI/GridResizing.md

 Gets or sets a value determining whether the column resize will be enabled.

+###  AllowResizeToFit `Boolean`

+Gets or sets a value indicating if the resize to fit functionality have been enabled.
+            The feature allows when double clicking on the 'Drag to resize' handle the column to be resized to exactly fit the content of the biggest cell in the column.

 ###  AllowRowResize `Boolean`

 Gets or sets a value determining whether the row resize will be enabled.

-###  ShowRowIndicatorColumn `Boolean`

-Gets or sets a value determining if a indicator column will be created.
-            The column leaves extra space so it is easier to resize columns.

-###  ResizeGridOnColumnResize `Boolean`

-Gets or sets a value determining whether the  html element
-            will be resized during column resizing.

 ###  ClipCellContentOnResize `Boolean`